 Best Base Layer Shirt for Winter Running: Smartwool Classic All-Season Merino Base Layer 1/4 Zip ($95)

-Smartwool has a variety of layers for pretty much any activity upon which you embark, and the Smartwool Classic All-Season Merino Base Layer 1/4 Zip is a versatile base layer that works alone when it’s not super chilly or underneath a more substantial layer when the weather warrants.
-It’s light enough that it’s a great option when you need that extra comfort immediately out the door, but know you’re likely to warm up and are going to want to stash a layer in a pack later on in your run.
+The Smartwool Classic All-Season Merino Base Layer 1/4 Zip is a versatile base layer that works alone when it’s not super chilly or underneath a more substantial layer when the weather warrants.
+It’s light enough to be a great option when you need that extra comfort immediately out the door, but know you’re likely to warm up and want to stash a layer in a pack later on in your run.
 This base layer also works really well under a rain or wind jacket on late fall days when you have a protective layer on top to help combat rain or wind, but you don’t want to overheat.

-Wool base layers are ideal for various weather and temperatures because they pull moisture away from your body, retain warmth even when wet, are light on the skin, and dry quickly.
-The quarter-zip is the winning feature of this shirt because it’ll help you thermoregulate quickly — unzip, and you’ll promptly lose heat or zip it up for those frigid first miles of your run.
+Wool base layers are ideal for various weather conditions and temperatures because they pull moisture away from your body, retain warmth even when wet, are light on the skin, and dry quickly.
+The quarter-zip allows for easy thermoregulation, and the high collar makes it easy to retain heat around the neck when it’s cold out.

 Shop the Women's Smartwool Classic All-Season Merino Base Layer 1/4 ZipShop the Men's Smartwool Classic All-Season Merino Base Layer 1/4 Zip

-The key to running in the cold is proper layering, and the Janji Rover Merino Hoody is easy to put on over another shirt for extra warmth or to wear under a jacket.
-Made of a blend of merino wool, nylon, and spandex, this top is warm and stretchy, taking advantage of the benefits of each type of material used in it.
+The key to running in the cold is proper layering, and the Janji Rover Merino Hoodie is easy to put on over another shirt for extra warmth or to wear under a jacket.
+Made of a blend of merino wool, nylon, and spandex, this top is warm and stretchy and takes advantage of the benefits of each type of material used in it.
 Wool provides breathability and odor resistance, nylon makes it more durable, and the spandex offers a level of stretch that makes it easy to wear over other layers.

 The fabric effectively wicks moisture, and we found ourselves reaching for this top as an insulating layer over a base layer and as a standalone layer for less cold days.
-However, we found that the material picked up a bit of stink if we wore it next to our skin.
+However, we found that the material picked up odor quickly if we wore it next to our skin.

-We appreciated that the sleeves of this top were long and had thumbholes to keep them down.
+We appreciated the longer-than-normal sleeves that had thumbholes to keep them down.
 While the extra material over the back of the hands doesn’t substitute for a pair of gloves, it’s enough to provide an extra bit of warmth if it ends up being chillier than you expected.
-There’s a small pocket in the hem of the shirt, but it’s not really useful for much beyond a credit card or a car key.
+There’s a small pocket in the hem of the shirt useful for carrying a credit card or a car key.

-While the Patagonia Endless Run Tights have a lot going for them, including being breathable and moisture-wicking, we most appreciated their mid-rise fit, which moves well and doesn’t shift while you’re running.
+The Patagonia Endless Run Tights have a lot going for them, including being breathable and moisture-wicking, but what we most appreciated was their mid-rise fit, which we found incredibly comfortable.
+The material is tight enough to stay put while running but stretchy enough that it moves well with the body.

 These tights are sufficient for cool to cold days.
-They employ material designed to keep you warm and dry, with mesh panels behind the knees for breathability.
-The tights have two side pockets for a phone, snacks, or other small essentials and an elastic waistband with a drawcord.
-Patagonia sized the women’s tights to fit waist sizes ranging from 24.5 inches to 41.5 inches, and the men’s version will fit waist sizes ranging from 28 inches to 45 inches.
+The material is made from a blend of NetPlus fabric, which is nylon made from recycled fishing nets, and spandex.
+To help prevent odor buildup, the material is treated with HeiQ Mint odor control technology.
+We found the material to be effective at wicking moisture and providing warmth, and mesh panels behind the knees offer extra breathability.
+The tights have two side pockets for a phone, snacks, or other small essentials, and an elastic waistband with a drawcord.
+Like many of Patagonia’s products, the drawcord is on the outside to minimize the chance of chafing.
 These pants are Fair Trade Certified, and Patagonia is known for its wide-ranging environmental activism, so you can feel good about owning these tights.

 Shop the Women's Patagonia Endless Run TightsShop the Men's Patagonia Endless Run Tights